empriselab/kortex_hardware/README.md

 **Note**: when switching to position mode for the first time, the robot moves to the candlestick position.

-In case you are not able to connect to the robot or unable to command it, it is always handy to use the Kinova Web App to check for connection and clearing any faults.
+In case you are not able to connect to the robot or are unable to command it, it is always handy to use the Kinova Web App to check for connection and clear any faults.

 ## Contribution
-Any contributions related to bugfixes/feature additions/documentation are welcome!
+Any contributions related to bug fixes/feature additions/documentation are welcome!
 Contributing is simple.
 Just follow the following steps:
 * Fork the repository
 * Create a new branch with an appropriate name
 * Make changes, test, and commit